fepfitra/fep-blog/src/content/modules/pwn/heap/house_of_water.typ

 == Introduction

-The **House of Water** is an advanced heap exploitation technique that converts a Use-After-Free (UAF) or arbitrary-free primitive into **tcache metadata control**.
+The *House of Water* is an advanced heap exploitation technique that converts a Use-After-Free (UAF) or arbitrary-free primitive into *tcache metadata control*.
 By controlling the tcache metadata, an attacker can hijack any subsequent tcache-sized allocation and potentially leak libc pointers.

 The core idea relies on several clever observations:
-1. **Tcache Counts as Metadata**: The tcache metadata structure starts with a series of 2-byte counts for each bin.
+1. *Tcache Counts as Metadata*: The tcache metadata structure starts with a series of 2-byte counts for each bin.
 By freeing chunks of specific large sizes (e.g., `0x3e0` and `0x3f0`), the attacker can set specific count bytes to `0x01`, effectively forging a `size` field (like `0x10001`) inside the tcache metadata.
-2. **Tcache Bins as Pointers**: The tcache bin headers (the actual linked list heads) follow the counts.
+2. *Tcache Bins as Pointers*: The tcache bin headers (the actual linked list heads) follow the counts.
 The forged `size` field can be positioned such that it appears to be the header of a very large chunk that overlaps with these bin headers.
-3. **Small Bin Reverse Refilling**: When the tcache is empty and a `malloc` request is satisfied by the Small Bin, glibc attempts to "refill" the tcache by moving all other chunks from that Small Bin into the tcache.
+3. *Small Bin Reverse Refilling*: When the tcache is empty and a `malloc` request is satisfied by the Small Bin, glibc attempts to "refill" the tcache by moving all other chunks from that Small Bin into the tcache.
 By corrupting the Small Bin's doubly-linked list (`fd`/`bk`) to include the tcache metadata, the attacker can trick this refilling logic into placing the tcache metadata itself into a tcache bin.

+== Prerequisites
+- *UAF / Arbitrary-Free*: Ability to free a pointer that is still in use, or free an arbitrary address.
+- *Small Bin Corruption*: Ability to overwrite `fd`/`bk` pointers of chunks in the Small Bin.
+- *Size Control*: Ability to allocate and free specific large chunks (e.g., `0x3e0`, `0x3f0`) to manipulate tcache metadata counts.
+- *Metadata Layout*: Ability to satisfy "next chunk" integrity checks at specific offsets (e.g., forging a fake header at `metadata + 0x10000`).

 == Example Code